zengkeat/Online-photo-gallery-app/README.md

 # Username and Password:
   - You can visit the database table "users" to get username and password of different users, all the passwords is set to "12345678".
+Or you can register your own account in the web application.
   - Some example of users' username and password:
       - username: john snow, password: 12345678
       - username: jonny depp, password: 12345678